Medha0905/Code4U-Medha/README.md

 ### 2. Computer-Vision Seat Occupancy Detection
 **TensorFlow.js + COCO-SSD** (a pretrained object-detection model, loaded from CDN, running entirely in the browser) analyzes the vendor's camera feed, counts "person" detections, and automatically updates the shop's seat-availability tier based on occupied-vs-capacity ratio — replacing a manual vendor guess with a live, camera-verified count.

-*Note: earlier iterations also included a rule-based/statistical wait-time predictor and business-insights engine — these remain in the codebase as deterministic, explainable analytics (not AI), while wait-time itself is now a vendor-set promise for real-world accuracy (see Design Principles below).*

 ---